jelontok/jelontok.github.com/_posts/2012-12-03-thoughts-about-html-frameworks.md

 <p class="date">December 3, 2012</p>

 I'm not a big fan of HTML frameworks.
-For me they are bloated and come with lot of stuff that your projects don't need.
+For me they are bloated and come with lots of stuff that your projects don't need.

 Lately, we've getting a lot of inquiries regarding markup work with a required HTML framework to be used.
 We're lucky that our developers are very flexible and willing to adapt to HTML frameworks.